 Since my boys were first old enough, we’ve always answered questions about Daddy.
-I love hearing their responses and comparing from year to year.
-I created a free printable questionnaire, “All About My Dad” especially for Jax Moms Blog!
-Click the image below to print!
+I love hearing their responses and comparing them from year to year.
+We created a free printable questionnaire, “All About My Dad”, especially for Jacksonville Moms!
+Just click the image below to print!

 I always include a recent photograph with my husband’s gift.
 In this digital era, and the convenience of cell phone cameras, it’s easy to save thousands of pictures and never print one.
 Since we’re all super busy (proof being the 1000 pictures still on your iPhone), you’ll want to check out the Free Prints app.
 It’s great for printing pictures straight from your phone via your photo album, Facebook, Instagram, and more.
-It has a 5 star rating in the App store, and you only pay the price of shipping and handling (never more than $9.99).
-I love the photo we captured this year (see below), and got the inspiration from The How to Mommy.
-Here’s another cute photo collage from Positively Spendid as well.
+It has a 5-star rating in the App Store, and you only pay the price of shipping and handling (never more than $9.99).
+I love the photo we captured this year (see below).
+Here’s another cute photo collage from Positively Splendid as well.

 I must admit the mushy personalized items and crafts are done more to please mom than dad, so be sure to include a special gift that he’ll enjoy.
-How about a gift card to a REI or West Marine?
-A stand up paddle board or surf lesson?
-A dolphin cruise or air boat ride?
+How about a gift card to an REI or West Marine?
+A stand up paddleboard or surf lesson?
+A dolphin cruise or airboat ride?
 A kayak rental or deep sea fishing adventure?
 A massage or an afternoon of golf?
-Recent gifts for Dad that were hits at our house were Jambox (wireless bluetooth speaker) and Bose noise cancelling earbuds.
+Recent gifts for Dad that were hits at our house were COOCHEER Waterproof Bluetooth speaker (wireless speaker) and COWIN E7 Active Noise Cancelling Headphones.
 I hope I’ve given you some new ideas for the special Dad in your life.